 In the old days, airfare went up dramatically if you purchased multi-city tickets that didn’t start and end in the same place.
 Times have changed.
 Metasearch sites like Expedia and my favorite, Hipmunk, let you search multiple cities and even different airlines within a single round-trip route for competitive pricing.
 Keep this sites bookmarked when planning a trip.

 Maximize the number of things you see by traveling in one direction.
 This especially true if you’re planning a road trip for your European vacation.
 You’ll be able to see more European destinations in less time.

 If it’s your first trip to Europe with kids, “most popular” is a good thing.
 Destinations that see plenty of tourists have infrastructure for families and this means more choice in terms of both accommodations and activities.

 When choosing a destination, consider what you want to experience at a high level: The culture and bustle of a city?
 The natural beauty and active opportunities in the countryside?
 Fun in the sun at the beach?
-Irrespective of that answer, the important thing is to make sure the destination offers something unique, i.e. experience something together as a family that you can’t experience at home.
+Irrespective of that answer, the important thing is to make sure the destination offers something unique, i.e. you’ll experience something together as a family that you can’t experience at home.